Play Improves Behaviour: Playing with your dog.

 - 6 min read

 Think of it like this: if regular training is like writing in pencil, play is like using a permanent marker.
-Recent studies show that dogs who play for just 30 minutes (even 5 minutes makes a difference!) after a learning session remember what they learned way better than dogs who stop and rest⁴.
-Improvements that last for months, not just days.
+Recent studies show that even five minutes of play after a learning session makes a difference, with thirty minutes producing improvements that last for months to a year, not just days.

 Your dog already knows this instinctively.
 That's why they often get extra playful after figuring something out, or why they seem to "get it" better during fun, relaxed sessions than during serious training time.

-What happens when your dog changes the rules mid-game?
+What happens when your dog changes the rules mid game?
 You're playing fetch, but suddenly they're running circles around you instead of bringing the ball back.
-Or you start a tug game, and they decide to grab your sleeve and start a wrestling match instead.
+Or you start a tug game, and they decide to grab your sleeve and start a wrestling match.

 Reading your emotions: Is this new game making you laugh or getting you frustrated?